Reliable Bottle Jack Manufacturers and Suppliers in China

 The oil is characteristically an excellent lubricant, rust-free, and is low foaming.

-To further enhance your selection, always inquire for a hydraulic oil that is also applicable for use with cars and trolleys.
+To further enhance your selection, always inquire about a hydraulic oil that is also applicable for use with cars and trolleys.

 P.S Never add brake fluid to your bottle jack.